What is GHB?

 - At high doses they can cause a temporary coma or loss of consciousness.
 (The user passes out and cannot be woken up for 4-5 hours.)
 This is called being “g’d out.”

 - Effects from GHB and GBL can be felt within 30 minutes and last about 3-4 hours.
 BD takes longer to feel, and its effects last longer.

 What is a normal dose?

 - Because G is almost always diluted into a liquid in varying concentrations, dosing can be difficult.
 0.5-2.5mL of GHB is the average range, but depending on the individual and the dilution a dose could also be too much.
 (GBL and BD are stronger, so a quarter teaspoon is more normal.)

-- Start small (half or quarter of a teaspoon) in order to find the right dose that works for you.
+- Start small (quarter of a teaspoon) in order to find the right dose that works for you.
 Wait at least two hours before redosing.
 Many overdoses have occurred from people not waiting long enough before taking more.